 12,108 iterations in 5 seconds, so 2,481 a second.
 That's pretty fast!
-Granted I wasn't doing any heavy lifting, but still.
-While this example isn't exactly practical, I think it shows the point.
+Granted, we weren't doing any heavy lifting, but it is still impressive.
+While this example is not practical, it does prove the general point.

-Cardinality and How it Impacts Application Size
+Cardinality and how it Impacts Application Size

-One of the key things to understand when trying to tune a Qlik Sense[®] application for performance is understanding the inner-workings.
-If you haven't done so already, I very strongly suggest you read Henric's blog Symbol Tables and Bit-Stuffed Pointers which goes into detail on how Qlik Sense stores data.
+One of the key things to understand when trying to tune a Qlik Sense® application for performance is understanding the inner-workings.
+If you haven't done so already, we strongly suggest you read Henric's blog Symbol Tables and Bit-Stuffed Pointers which goes into detail on how Qlik Sense stores data.

 After grasping that, it starts to make sense why cardinality has such an impact on application size.
-So keep in mind, before trying to minimize data size, try and minimize the number of distinct values.
-It can play a huge role in cutting down size, without limiting functionality.
-Which is always an easier sell to your users.
+Keep in mind, before trying to minimize data size, try and minimize the number of distinct values.
+It can play a huge role in cutting down size, without limiting functionality, which is always an easier sell to your users.

-PS.
+P.S.
 Take some time and read through all of Henric's blogs.
-He is one of the best Qlik blog writers out there.
+He is one of the best Qlik bloggers out there.